librecaptcha/lc-core/README.md

 sample.png: PNG image data, 350 x 100, 8-bit/color RGB, non-interlaced
 ```

-The API endpoints are described below.
+The API endpoints are described at the end of this file.

 ## Configuration
 If a `config.json` file is not present in the `data/` folder, the app creates one, and this can be modified